dcadata/county-gdp-2020-elections/README.md

 r_standard_deviation: 554.82

 ^ The distributions of GDP per capita among blue and red counties are different.
 From these figures, we would expect both distributions to be right-skewed, with a heavier skew for red counties, which is what the histogram shows.
 Additionally, based on the standard deviations, we would expect a wider distribution for red counties, which is also apparent in the histogram.

-[Brookings found that "Biden-voting counties equal 70% of America’s economy"](https://www.brookings.edu/blog/the-avenue/2020/11/09/biden-voting-counties-equal-70-of-americas-economy-what-does-this-mean-for-the-nations-political-economic-divide/).
-They note that _"2020 figures reflect unofficial results from 99% of counties.
-Figures for 2020 represent results from 100% of counties for which 2018 GDP data are available."_

-The slight difference is probably because my analysis was performed in mid-2021 using certified election results, and I was able to use 2019 GDP data released by the BEA in December 2020 (which was after Brookings completed their analysis).

 ## Data Sources